intuition-dev/intuDocs/meta-website/get-started/text.md

 # Get started

-Metabake is the extensible low-code productivity tool that simplifies the process for building great software.
+MetaBake is the extensible low-code productivity tool that simplifies the process for building great software.

-Metabake mbake CLI lets you generate websites and dynamic webapps in Pug by leveraging low-code pillars for high development productivity.
+MetaBake mbake CLI lets you generate websites and dynamic webapps in Pug by leveraging low-code pillars for high development productivity.

 ## Install